wp-plugins/wordfence/readme.txt

 == Changelog ==

+= 3.8.2 =
+* Fixed bug where we called reverseLookup in wfUtils statically and it's a non-static method.
+Thanks Juliette.

 = 3.8.1 =
 * Added Cellphone Sign-in (Two Factor Authentication) for paid members.
 Stop brute-force attacks permanently!
 See new "Cellphone Sign-in" menu option.
 * Added ability to enforce strong passwords when accounts are created or users change their password.
 See Wordfence 'options' page under 'Login Security Options'.